 Captain Marvel was my favorite comic book action hero, and I was not alone.
 He was the most popular superhero of the 1940s, outselling even Superman.
 Captain Marvel was actually Billy Batson, a boy like me, except he always wore a tight red sweater with a yellow bands at the neck and wrists, the same colors he wore as Captain Marvel.
-Captain Marvel was actually rather pudgy, not overly-muscled like Superman or Batman.
+Captain Marvel was pudgy, not overly-muscled like Superman or Batman.
 Even Billy looked to be in better shape.
 Billy’s frequent exclamation, “Holy Moly!” became part of the English language.

 Captain Marvel was a blatant ripoff of the success of Superman.
 Like Superman, he could fly and stop bullets.
 He wore boots, a skin-tight suit, and a cape.
 Only the colors were different.
 DC Comics, publisher of Superman, also thought the resemblance more than coincidental and sued, ending the original Captain Marvel in 1953.
 Following complex litigation, he was resurrected years later as a totally different, ridiculously over-muscled super-hero, but that was not who I remembered.